oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ng generate component protected/department/smiley --flat
 ```

 Let's get the main view for the `Protected` module set up.
 The default view in this module shows `ProtectedComponent`, which displays a task list and the `DepartmentComponent` dynamic component loader.
-First, we'll import the Material component modules, then update the `Protected` component template, styles, and populate the task list.
+First, we'll import the Material component modules, then update the `Protected` component template and styles, and populate the task list.

 Open `src/app/protected/protected.module.ts` and add the following Material component modules to the imports array:
 * `MatCardModule` from `@angular/material/card`